gukoff/gukoff.github.io/_posts/2026-08-02-new-magic-hexagons.markdown

 Several days of iteration passed.
 The problem had been reduced to a few key lemmas, so I brought in Aristotle to pursue a formal proof in parallel.

 Eventually, the process stalled.
 Both agents remained optimistic, but they were clearly stuck, rehashing the same ideas without making meaningful progress.
 I weakened the conjecture to the more modest claim that infinitely many abnormal magic hexagons exist.
-We explored new hypotheses and even non-constructive approaches
+We explored new hypotheses and even non-constructive approaches.

 Still, we hit a wall.